 The Master of Science in Clinical Mental Health Counseling is a program offered face-to-face and online.
 This program is designed to prepare students for licensing as a counselor in the State of Texas.
 The university cannot confirm whether the program meets requirements for licensing in any other state.
 Students seeking licensing in another state assume responsibility to determine whether the program meets licensing requirements in that state.

-*Courses that are bolded are residency courses for the online format.
-When these courses are taken online, the student will come to campus for one week in addition to the online portion of the class.
+*Courses that are bolded are residency courses (also called hybrid) required for the online only format.
+When hybrid/residency courses are taken online, the student will come to campus for one week in addition to the online portion of the class.

 Curriculum (60 hours)